andrewhlu/venmo-ticket-dispenser/README.md

 My plan of action for implementing the Android application is as follows:

 1. Using GauchoPay from Homework 3 as a starting point, implement calls to the backend.
-    * Calls neeeded: log in, create transaction, update transaction
+    * Includes: logging in, creating transactions, and updating transactions
 2. Design the user interface to be clean, kiosk-like, and easily usable.
 3. Implement UART communication over Bluetooth to connect to my Arduino ticket dispenser.
     * Implement UART communication in my ticket dispenser as well
     * Communicate the number of tickets to be printed out
 4. Implement admin functionality, initially protected by a passcode
-    * Ability to manually dispense ticckets
+    * Ability to manually dispense tickets
     * Ability to manually print Venmo purchases without a transaction code
 5. Implement NFC functionality to access admin settings

-Due to my other final project, I am not able to spend much time on this early on in the week, so progress will be limited for now.
+Due to my other final project, I am not able to spend much time on this early in the week, so progress will be limited for now.
 I will continue to work on this over the weekend and into next week, where I will post my final update.